GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 ### Install the [Google Cloud SDK](https://cloud.google.com/sdk/install)

-The Cloud SDK installs commands and libs for interacting with Cloud Platform from the command line.
-This tutorial makes extensive use of the ```gcloud``` and ``gsutil``` commands to create and manage Cloud Platform resources.
+The Cloud SDK installs commands and libs for interacting with Google Cloud Platform from the command line.
+This tutorial makes extensive use of the ```gcloud``` and ```gsutil``` commands to create and manage Google Cloud Platform resources.

 Even if you alread have the Cloud SDK installed it is a good idea to update to the lastest version using this command: